 A: The discussion starts with, OK, we are all in agreement already about the set of things that we are looking at when we look at the transaction in order to decide whether it’s fraudulent or not.
 But now the question is, when we are looking at those details, are we missing something?
 Is there data there that is confusing us, that’s misleading us?
 Are we misinterpreting the data?
 Is there data that is not there that we need to make a better decision?

-Other types of questions of that sort, for example, are critical when you’re doing machine learning for fraud prevention.
+Other types of questions of that sort, for example, are critical when you’re doing machine learning for Merchant Fraud Prevention.

 You have in your memory, in your database, all transactions for which you know what happened.
 This database, or this history, becomes what is called the training set.
 This is what you feed into the model when you’re asking the model to learn how to predict fraudulent transactions from legitimate transactions.

 And then the question is, are those transactions that you have in this database, in this memory, the outcomes of those transactions, are they correct?
 In other words, those transactions in your memory that are categorized as legit transactions, did they really end up being legit?
 And those transactions that are categorized as fraudulent transactions, are they really fraud?

 A: So, the way that machines learn is that they start learning every time from fresh.
 When you create a model, you actually start from a point of zero.
 You use the data set to train the model to get to a certain accuracy and then you launch the model and let it make decisions in real life.
 When you feel that the model is out of touch, or has deteriorated in some performance, you take a new set of data and you train the model from scratch.
 The model doesn’t have a memory anymore of what it used to think.
 You train it from scratch.